rsdoiel/rsdoiel.github.io/blog/2022/11/17/revealing-pandoc-ast.md

 	INPUT --reader--> AST --filter AST --writer--> OUTPUT
 ```

-I've "known" this for every.
+I've "known" this forever.
 The missing piece for me to understand
 the AST was not realizing that the AST itself can be an output format.
 If you use the `--to` option with the value "native" you get the Haskell
 representation of the AST.